blog76/outstatic_blogs/outstatic/content/chatbots/how-to-use-humata-ai-gpt-for-your-files-free-pdf-reader.md

 ### **Step 3: Ask Questions:**

 After the PDF is loaded and ready, you're all set to begin.
-To ask questions, simply click on the "Ask" button located on the right side of the interface.
+To ask questions, simply click on the “Ask” button located on the right side of the interface.

 ![](/images/humata-ai-ask-question-1024x526-g5Nj.png)